Automation Toolkit Getting Started

 The values in Column G are the Variable Names. the values in Column H are the Variable Values.

-Do not change the values in cell G9 to H10.
-These are pre-populated variables that we use in the following stages.
+Do not change the values in cells G9 to H10; these are pre-populated variables that we use in the following stages.

-2. Next, to use the variables withing the parameters we use {VariableName} within the parameters text.
+2. To use the variables within the parameters we use {VariableName} within the parameters text.

 File Path:{Full File Path}